Starling Sturnus vulgaris

 Apart from one record of two birds at Garinish on 21st June 2002 all were single birds and most were immature.

-Recorded in all months of the year except February, March and April with most records in ther Autumn.
+Recorded in all months of the year except February, March and April with most records in the Autumn.

-Distribution: a widespread summer visitor to south-eastern Europe, which accounts for less than half of its global breeding range.
+Distribution: A widespread summer visitor to south-eastern Europe, which accounts for less than half of its global breeding range.
+Also found in south central Asia, India and Sri Lanka.
 (Birdlife International)